-CAS number: Not available.
-Basis for action: The PMN states that the use of the substance will be as a polymer in the manufacture of hollow fiber products.
-Based on the physical/ chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for specific target organ toxicity if the chemical is not used following the limitations noted.
-This proposed SNUR designates the following as "significant new uses" requiring further review by EPA:
+Basis for action: The PMN states that the generic use of the substance will be as an open, non-dispersive use additive for industrial use only.
+Based on the physical/chemical properties of the PMN substance and Structure Activity Relationships (SAR) analysis of test data on analogous substances, EPA has identified concerns for aquatic toxicity, surfactant effects on the lungs, irritation to skin, eyes, and respiratory tract, and dermal sensitization if the chemical is not used following the limitation noted in the proposed SNUR.
+The proposed SNUR designates the following as "significant new uses" requiring further review by EPA:

-Manufacture beyond the confidential annual production volume

-specified in the PMN.
+• Manufacture beyond the confidential annual production volume specified in the PMN.